kkarimi/react-docker-kit/README.md

 - `http://192.168.99.100:5000` for the back end (Flask - CORS, socketio / celery / redis / worker tasks)
 - `http://192.168.99.100:5555` for [flower](http://flower.readthedocs.org) monitoring server

-To scale the workers, now run `docker-compose scale worker=5`.
-This will create `4` more containers each running a worker. `http://your-dockermachine-ip:5555` should now show 5 workers waiting for some jobs!
+To scale the workers, now run `docker-compose scale worker=5` will create `4` more containers each running a worker, check the flower to show the workers waiting for jobs.